rxl204/PUI2017_pak348/HW5_pak348/README.md

 This Repository contains the work done for Homework Assignment - 5

-I worked on my own for most of the Assignement.

 ## Assignment 1: Test the Z test:

-(all simulated data)
+Worked on my own for this Assignment.

 Generated N samples from a Laplace distribution with a chosen mean μ = 100 and standard deviation σ: N(μ, σ) and calculated the mean of each sample (all samples having the same size n).